jacksheehy15/milestone-project-1/README.md

 Credits
 Code
-The full-screen hero image code came from this StackOverflow post
+The full-screen hero video code came from YouTube

 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.